-As described in Note 8, "Stockholders' Equity", to the Unaudited Consolidated Financial Statements included in Part I of this report, upon termination of employment with Artisan, an employee-partner's vested Class B common units of Holdings are automatically exchanged for Class E common units, and unvested Class B common units are forfeited.
-The employee-partner's shares of APAM Class B common stock are canceled and APAM issues the former employee-partner a number of shares of APAM Class C common stock equal to the former employee-partner's number of Class E common units.
-The former employee-partner's Class E common units are exchangeable for Class A common stock subject to the same restrictions and limitations on exchange applicable to the other common units of Holdings.
-During the six months ended June 30, 2015, 365,253 shares of Class B common stock were canceled, and 310,523 shares of Class C common stock were issued, as a result of the termination of employment of employee-partners.
+As described in Note 8, "Stockholders' Equity", to the Unaudited Consolidated Financial Statements included in Part I of this report, upon termination of employment with Artisan, an employee-partner's unvested Class B common units are forfeited.
+Generally, the employee-partner's vested Class B common units are exchanged for Class E common units; the employee-partner's shares of APAM Class B common stock are canceled; and APAM issues the former employee-partner a number of shares of APAM Class C common stock equal to the former employee-partner's number of Class E common units.
+Class E common units are exchangeable for Class A common stock subject to the same restrictions and limitations on exchange applicable to the other common units of Holdings.
+During the nine months ended September 30, 2015, 365,253 shares of Class B common stock were canceled, and 310,523 shares of Class C common stock were issued, in connection with the termination of employment of employee-partners.